 The next challenge was bigger - were there questions which could be asked of strangers, that would give me enough personal information to produce a piece truly representative of their relationship?
 Friends and colleagues recommended engaged couples they knew, I put my shiny new questionnaire to them, scribed from what they said...and soon, my poems were being read at weddings across the world.

-So what if I wanted to write more than just poems?
+So what if I wanted to write other things, not only poems?